thenorthkun/thenorthkun/README.md

 ### About Me 🚀
 - I'm a tech enthusiast & a junior pursuing my Bachelors in Computer Science & Engineering 🎓
 - I have a strong zeal for contributing towards Open Source 🔅
-- Currently inclined towards Web Development as well has UI/UX Design.
+- Currently inclined towards Web Development as well as UI/UX Design.
 ### Updates 🙌
 - Learning about JavaScript, experimenting with practice projects based on it.
 - Working on projects surrounding Natural Language Processing (NLP).